Kounex/flutter_companion/state_management_examples/README.md

 Flutter provides us with the `setState(() {})` method for our Stateful widgets.
 This method can be called on those states and will trigger a rebuild so we can exactly tell our widget when it has to rebuild in order to display the current value.
 So usually after a value has been changed which is being displayed in this widget we call the `setState(() {})` method.

-This can get tricky if the state a widget relies is not only used in this particular widget but throughout the app.
+This can get tricky if the state a widget relies on is not only used in this particular widget but throughout the app.
 An example would be a model like User.
 Usually we will refer to this user (its name, maybe age, nickname, whatever) in different views / widgets throughout the app and we want to always use the current value everywhere.
 So if we change a users name in a paticular Stateful widget, this changed state has to be used and displayed in other views / widgets as well.
 Using `setState(() {})` to achieve that will get veeeeery unhandy real quick.

 Thats why we need a better solution.